nanu2000/Light-Show-Engine/README.md

 * Git clone --recursive
 * run cmake
 * run make

 Should be something like that.
+You will probably have to provide certain variables in the CMake config to make this work.

 ## Debuging
 * Double check CMakeSettings like SDL2_DIR and GNS_LIB_DIR, they should both point to their library directories.